Controller

 switch

 A conditional statement block.
-Takes several case
+Takes several case and one optional otherwise block.
+The first case that

-block is present then this one will be executed.
-The switch
+matches is executed, if none matches and an otherwise block is present then this one will be executed.
+The switch takes the

 following attributes: